CSCI3100-B5/Classroom-Interchat/README.md

 ## Project Structure

 This is a full stack web application using React, Node.js, Express and Webpack.
-It is also configured with webpack-dev-server, eslint, prettier and babel.
-[Airbnb's ESLint rules](https://github.com/airbnb/javascript) are applied and code is formatted through [prettier](https://prettier.io/).
+It is also configured with webpack-dev-server, eslint and babel.
+[Airbnb's ESLint rules](https://github.com/airbnb/javascript) are applied.

 ### Development mode